-The magical 18th century follies which include The Ruined Abbey, Turkish Tent, Gothic Temple and Gothic Tower have been carefully restored by Painshill Park Trust.
+The unique 18th century follies which include The Ruined Abbey, Turkish Tent, Gothic Temple and Gothic Tower have been carefully restored by Painshill Park Trust.

 The Waterwheel, which operates today, was built by Bramah & Sons in the 1830s to replace the original.
 It is one of the largest working wheels in the UK.
 Restored in 1987, the Waterwheel is maintained by volunteers.